rdv0011/washbasin-recessed-spotlight/README.md

 [Washer STL file](light_washer.stl)

-The screw diameter is 3 mm, length is 10 mm.
+The screw diameter is 3 mm, the length is 10 mm.
+Five screws are needed total for one spotlight.

 ![Screw](screw.jpeg)
 ![LEDs assembled](leds_assembled.jpeg)